portto/cadence/docs/language.md

 // `id2` is "2"
 ```

-Only concrete types may be restricted, e.g., the restricted type may not be an array,
+Only concrete types may be restriced, e.g., the restricted type may not be an array,
 the type `[T]{U}` is invalid.

 Restricted types are also useful when giving access to resources and structures